 Because Dr. Johnson trains all of our clinicians, our team is likely to incorporate elements of Dialectical Behavior Therapy into treatment for depression, anxiety, and PTSD among other mental health concerns—even if DBT is not the main modality being used.

 In addition, we are happy to implement any outside providers who may help support treatment and skills-building using DBT.
 That means we will work with patients who are already in individual therapy if they feel they could benefit from a skills training class at Kind Mind.
-And for our current patients who struggle with emotional dysregulation or can’t seem to find relief through other treatment methods, we may recommend Dialectical Behavior Therapy.
+For our current patients who struggle with emotional dysregulation or can’t seem to find relief through other treatment methods, we may recommend Dialectical Behavior Therapy.

 If you struggle emotionally, have difficulty adjusting to your environment, or engage in behaviors that intensify your distress, Dialectical Behavior Therapy can greatly aid in your healing.